pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 ---

 # 1) PHPCS is already in use.

 Any ignored files or lines have been documented with a related ticket in the backlog

 - High confidence level

 ---
-# 2) PHPCS is but lots of files/lines/sniffs have been ignored with no explanation
+# 2) PHPCS is installed
+However lots of files/lines/sniffs have been ignored with no explanation

 - Low confidence level

+---
-How do you improve a legacy project?
+# How do you improve a legacy project?
 <!--
 - Collate all the ignored files, lines and have a meeting with the team to discuss a way forward.
 - Can the ignored items be fixed and the rule be included